datagrok-ai/public/help/visualize/viewers.md

 (such as "Back Color" or "Font"), or data (such as "Value" or "Split").
 The most important data properties (usually columns to visualize) are exposed as combo boxes on top of the viewer.
-To edit the rest of the properties, either click on the "gear" icon on top of the viewer, or press F4 when the viewer has focus, or right-click and select `Viewer | Propeties`.
+To edit the rest of the properties, either click on the "gear" icon on top of the viewer, or press F4 when the viewer has focus, or right-click and select `Viewer | Properties`.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wAfEqAMOZzw?start=804" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ![](viewers/viewer-property-panel.gif)